umple/umple.orion/README.md

 If all of your dependencies are in place, then to set up and run the Docker image in a container, run `setup`.
 You can istall the plugin on your Orion client at `https://nwam.github.io/umple.orion/umplePlugin.html`.
 If you are encountering issues, you can follow the longer setup steps below.

 ## 0.3 Quick Cleanup
-Run `cleanup`.
-It might output error messages.
-That is okay, errors only mean that some workspace elements are already clean.
+Run `cleanup` to completely clean up your enviornment.`cleanup` will delete your docker image, so elements of the image, such as ubuntu, will have to reintall. `cleanup` is best used to test if the system builds from scratch.
+For a faster build, see [managing docker](#managing-docker). `cleanup` might output error messages.
+That is okay since errors only mean that some workspace elements are already clean.

 ## 1. Umple-Orion Server Setup
 ### Installing Umple to your local Maven repository